ThomasRitaine/server-config/README.md

 ## Getting Started

-This project contains all the necessary configurations to set up a secure, containerized server environment for personal production use.
-The setup involves a series of steps that are detailed in two documents.
+This project contains all the necessary configurations to set up a secure, containerized server environment using NixOS for personal production use.

 ### Prerequisites

-- A fresh VPS with root access
+- A VPS capable of running NixOS (or a VPS hosting provider that allows you to upload your own ISO image).
+Personally, I use a [Netcup](https://www.netcup.com/) VPS.
-- Basic knowledge of Docker, Linux commands, and server security concepts
+- Basic knowledge of Docker, Linux commands, and server security concepts.

 ### Server Setup

-1. **Initial Server Setup**: Follow the steps in `docs/server-setup.md` to prepare your server with the necessary security configurations and user setup.
+1. **Install NixOS on Your VPS**: Follow the NixOS installation guide to set up NixOS on your VPS.
+The declarative configuration of NixOS is well-suited for stable VPS environments.

-2. **Dependencies Installation**: Detailed instructions for installing Docker, setting up firewalls, and other dependencies are provided in the same document.
+2. **Server Configuration**: Configure your server using the provided NixOS configuration files and instructions in `docs/install.md`.
+This includes setting up users, SSH keys, and necessary services.

 ### Project Installation